covcom/300CEM/Week_05_AdapterViews_and_Fragments/README.md

         generateCandidates();
     ```

-    Insert the following code at outside of `onCreate()` but side the class.
-This is to create a function that initialize the ArrayList for Candidate.
+    Insert the following code at outside of `onCreate()` but inside the class.
+This is to create a function that initialize the ArrayList for Candidate class.

     ```java
     private void generateCandidates() {